samad-m/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?
+> The file sizes are made more readable.
+Instead of listing the exact file size in bytes, they're listed as B, KB, etc.

 If instead copying we just want to change the name of a file, we can do: